temitopeakin1/temitopeakin1/README.md

 I'm a Passionate Front end Developer <=> Flutter Developer, I also have expertise in Modelling and Simulation by the side when need be.

-A member of the [Nigerian computer Society](https://www.ncs.org.ng/),
+I am an Associate member of the [Nigerian computer Society](https://www.ncs.org.ng/),

 It gives me so much excitement to affect people's life positively by building quality products and making the world a better place to be.